shoker537/Commons/README.md

 # Modules:

 - **Commons** - spigot library for common methods.
 Can be found using **Commons.*** or **Commons.getInstance().***
-- **ConfigAPI** - simple config-management interface (spigot side only for now)
+- **ConfigAPI** - simple config-management interface (spigot side only for now).
+ConfigAPI.getServerName() returns readable name of current server (from 'server-name' in server.properties)
 - **GUILib** - spigot library for creating GUIs
-- **PacketUtil** - simply send packets with no nms* imports (limited functionality for now).
+- **PacketUtil** - simply send packets with no nms* imports (only implementations needed for me).
 Supports 1.17.1, 1.18.1, 1.18.2, 1.19.1 and 1.19.2 versions.
-Explore all the methods!
+Explore all the methods in PacketUtil class!
 - **GUILibBungee** - bungee library for GUIs (requires Protocolize)
+- **PlayerLocationReceiver** - receives player coordinates from Bungee (Commons.getInstance().getPlayerLocationReceiver())

 Be careful at importing the correct Commons class:
 - **ru.shk.commons.Commons** for Spigot plugins